opencv/opencv/doc/tutorials/imgproc/morph_lines_detection/morph_lines_detection.md

     ![Dilation on a Grayscale Image](images/morph6.gif)

--   __Erosion__: The vise versa applies for the erosion operation.
+-   __Erosion__: The vice versa applies for the erosion operation.
 The value of the output pixel is the <b><em>minimum</em></b> value of all the pixels that fall within the structuring element's size and shape.
 Look the at the example figures below:

     ![Erosion on a Binary Image](images/morph211.png)